 So go ahead, soon-to-be mom: complain about being pregnant in August.
 You've earned the right, if nothing else, and I can guarantee you that you're not alone.
 And if you're planning on being pregnant or simply want to

-understand how awful the month of August is for the gestating, I present the following: proof positive that if you're pregnant in August, you're a damn hero. a pregnant woman in pink dress sitting under big tree in warm evening summer Shutterstock
+understand how awful the month of August is for the gestating, I present the following: proof positive that if you're pregnant in August, you're a damn hero.
+The Heat a pregnant woman in pink dress sitting under big tree in warm evening summer Shutterstock

 It's obvious, but it must be stated.
 Under normal, non-pregnant circumstances, I find summer heat and humidity to be awful.
 And when you're pregnant, you basically have a tiny furnace in your belly that's always making you hotter.
 So that plus summer heat?
 Ugh.

 This Crap Has Been Going On Since May

 All summer sucks, but by August it's been going on